ghubnerr/Notion-MCP/README.md

 3. **Add Prompts**: Define new prompt templates in `index.ts`
 4. **Enhance API Integration**: Add new API functions in `notion-api.ts`

-## Troubleshooting

-### Common Issues

-- **Authentication Errors**: Ensure your Notion API key is valid and has the necessary permissions
-- **Rate Limiting**: Notion API has rate limits; add retries for heavy usage
-- **Missing Permissions**: Check that your integration has been properly shared with the pages/databases you're accessing
-- **Connection Issues**: Verify network connectivity and Notion API status

 ### Logs

 Check server logs for detailed error information: